bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2016-09-17-hackgt-technology.md

 date: 2016-09-17
 ---

-Running a hackathon is a log of work.
+Running a hackathon is a lot of work.
 A lot of logistics, a lot of people.
 A lot of headaches that can be solved with&hellip; wait for it&hellip;
 *technology*.
 We&rsquo;ve been to hackathons, we know how to build web-apps, why not try solving some of those headaches?